 I had been waiting to watch John Wick ever since I saw the trailer a few months ago.
-Now that I did, I would be lying if I said I wasn’t slighly dissapointed but that would not be fair to a flick that doesn’t aspire to be more than the ultimate B-movie.
+Now that I did, I would be lying if I said I wasn’t slightly disappointed but that would not be fair to a flick that doesn’t aspire to be more than the ultimate B-movie.

-This simple plot is pretext for a slick movie where brutal action scenes follow one another punctuated by cool one-liners.
-What could have been yet just another action movie is destined to become an instant classic thanks to a stylish pop noir athmosphere and a brilliant cast (besides Keanu Reeves, John Wick spoils us with Willem Dafoe, John Legiuzamo and Ian McShane) that make it unique.
+This simple plot is a pretext for a slick movie where brutal action scenes follow one another punctuated by cool one-liners.
+What could have been yet just another action movie is destined to become an instant classic thanks to a stylish pop-noir atmosphere and a brilliant cast (besides Keanu Reeves, John Wick spoils us with Willem Dafoe, John Legiuzamo, and Ian McShane) that make it unique.

 Check out below for photos of these beautiful locations in Manhattan.